Undergraduate Student Outcomes

 Biomedical Engineering

-Our BME graduates are prepared to work in medical device design and development, engineering consulting, medicine and biotechnology.
-In recent years, about half have gone to work full-time after graduation.
-About 40% went on to medical school or graduate school.
+Our BME graduates work in medical device design and development, consulting, medicine and biotechnology.
+About half go to work full-time after graduation.
+About 40% transition to grad school or medical school.

 Civil & Environmental Engineering